Distributed Multi-Agent Reinforcement Learning with One-hop Neighbors and Compute Straggler Mitigation: Abstract

 \section{Abstract}

-Multi-agent reinforcement learning (MARL) methods face a curse of dimensionality in the policy and value function representations as the number of agents increases.
-The development of distributed or parallel training techniques is also hindered by the global coupling among the agent dynamics, requiring simultaneous state transitions.
-This paper introduces Distributed multi-Agent Reinforcement Learning with One-hop Neighbors (DARL1N).
-DARL1N is an off-policy actor-critic MARL method that breaks the curse of dimensionality and achieves distributed training by restricting the agent interactions to one-hop neighborhoods.
-Each agent optimizes its value and policy functions over a one-hop neighborhood, reducing the representation complexity, yet maintaining expressiveness by training with varying numbers and states of neighbors.
-This structure enables the key contribution of DARL1N: a distributed training procedure in which each compute node simulates the state transitions of only a small subset of the agents, greatly accelerating the training of large-scale MARL policies.
-Comparisons with state-of-the-art MARL methods show that DARL1N significantly reduces training time without sacrificing policy quality as the number of agents increases.
+Most multi-agent reinforcement learning (MARL) methods are limited in the scale of problems they can handle.
+With increasing numbers of agents, the number of training iterations required to find the optimal behaviors increases exponentially due to the exponentially growing joint state and action spaces.
+This paper tackles this limitation by introducing a scalable MARL method called Distributed multi-Agent Reinforcement Learning with One-hop Neighbors (DARL1N).
+DARL1N is an off-policy actor-critic method that addresses the curse of dimensionality by restricting information exchanges among the agents to one-hop neighbors when representing value and policy functions.
+Each agent optimizes its value and policy functions over a one-hop neighborhood, significantly reducing the learning complexity, yet maintaining expressiveness by training with varying neighbor numbers and states.
+This structure allows us to formulate a distributed learning framework to further speed up the training procedure.
+Distributed computing systems, however, contain \emph{straggler} compute nodes, which are slow or unresponsive due to communication bottlenecks, software or hardware problems.
+To mitigate the detrimental straggler effect, we introduce a novel coded distributed learning architecture, which leverages coding theory to improve the resilience of the learning system to stragglers.
+Comprehensive experiments show that DARL1N significantly reduces training time without sacrificing policy quality and is scalable as the number of agents increases.
+Moreover, the coded distributed learning architecture improves training efficiency in the presence of stragglers.